 Consult your pre-matched appointment schedule for your first meetings, which will start at 09:30 AM sharp.
 Each meeting lasts 10 (ten) minutes total, during which time both you and the person you are meeting with will have an opportunity to meet and get to know each other and your businesses.
 An announcement will be made to move to your next appointment when your time is up.

 Lunch begins at 12:15 pm sharp.
 Our guest speaker Gabi Logan will begin at 12:45 pm to share Building Your Brand Story.
-How are you controlling the story customers or journalists tell about you?
-Are you?
+How well are you controlling the story customers or journalists tell about you?
 Communicating your messaging is a feat for businesses of all sizes and in all sectors, but food travel businesses face many unique challenges.
 Gabi Logan, a seasoned journalist and author focusing on cultural and culinary travel, will share the most common mistakes we make as business owners, organization leaders and destination marketers of case studies and branding tips for various business types: tour operators, attractions, lodging, tourism boards and more.
 Learn the best way to package your brand story for maximum absorption by your target audience, whether through your own stories, your customers’ social posts, or elsewhere.
 After Gabi Logan, our second keynote speaker will take the stage (see next session).
 Then business meetings resume at 1:30 pm sharp.

 Right after Gabi Logan and still during lunch, Steven Shomler takes the stage.
 Steven's knowledge of social media and its use with food and beverage is prolific.
 He has worked with hundreds of food and beverage companies across the country, almost always on issues of strategy and marketing, with particular emphasis on the effective and even innovative use of social media.
 Seemingly out of nowhere, YouTube and Facebook took a strong hold on our world.
 Now businesses of every kind must have a presence on both.
 While YouTube remains one of the world's top search engines, Facebook's pull is actually starting to wane.
 Do you remember MySpace and FourSquare?
 They're not the powerhouses they once were.
 New players like SnapChat have emerged and are gaining tremendous traction.
 Since 72% of food travelers are either GenX or Millennials, our marketing tools need to appeal to an increasingly younger generation.
 What's next after SnapChat and Periscope?
-How will destination marketing organizations be able to effectively leverage the next social media tools for food travelers?
+How will you be able to effectively leverage the next social media tools for food travelers?
 Steven definitely has his pulse on social media and how it's evolving.
 You won't want to miss his entertaining and insightful remarks.
 Business meetings resume promptly at 1:30 pm.

 There is no doubt that food travel and tourism is on the rise.
 As food and beverage enthusiasts from around the world plan and book their next experience, most turn to the web and their mobile devices to search and book their holidays.
 Stephen Joyce, CEO of the Vancouver, BC-based Rezgo.com, will take a deeper look at the technologies that are playing an increasing role in influencing the behavior of these travelers and what might be in store in the future.